Sergio Peña Clos: Independent senator and return to the PPD: 2000-2004

 Peña Clos was again reelected in 2000 with the New Progressive Party.
 However, he left the party in the middle of his term and declared himself an independent senator.
 He finished the term returning to the Popular Democratic Party.
 He presented his candidacy under the PPD for the 2003 primaries, but lost.

 Later years: 2004-2018

-Peña Clos continued working as an attorney.
-He also collaborated as a political commentator in television and radio shows.
+Peña Clos continued working as an attorney and collaborated as a political commentator on television and radio shows.
 He died on March 20, 2018, at the age of 90.
+He was buried at Cementerio Borinquen Memorial in Caguas, Puerto Rico.

 Personal life

 Peña Clos was married to Zoraida Ortiz Rivera, who was almost 40 years younger.
 In 2005, the senator was accused of domestic violence against Ortiz, but a jury absolved him of the charge.